English Language Arts

 Explore and share tips, strategies, and resources for helping students develop in English language arts.

-Using an improv exercise to practice the parts of a story gets ideas flowing for students—and helps them add structure to their writing.Question: What’s the Value of Teaching Shakespeare in High School?
+Using an improv exercise to practice the parts of a story gets ideas flowing for students—and helps them add structure to their writing.Proactively Limiting the Use of AI in the Classroom

 Go to My Saved Content.54 Excellent, Low-Stakes Writing Prompts